LouisOuellet/rdp/README.md

 ## Changlelog

+ * [2021-02-11] - Added a switch to turn on Graphic Hardware Acceleration
+ * [2021-02-11] - Added a switch to turn on printer redirection
+ * [2021-02-11] - Added a switch to turn on storage drive redirection
+ * [2021-02-11] - Added a DNS lookup to convert a dns entry to the corresponding IP for better reliability.
+ * [2021-02-11] - Added VPN option to start a vpn connection before attempting to connect to the rdp session.
  * [2020-10-01] - Added a persist switch that will specify the script to run in a loop.
 So whenever a session is closed, the script prompts the GUI again and launches the connection.
 If the host port is closed, the script will output an error in a dialog box.
 The OK button will continue the loop while the close button will stop it.
  * [2020-10-01] - Added a host switch if you want to specify a host.
  * [2020-10-01] - Added a some tutorials to setup your thinclient to use the script.